 The "20% off yearly" badge on Chatbase's pricing page is misleading.
 The per-month rate at Hobby stays the same or the math works out as twelve months for the price of ten — not a per-month reduction at Standard or Pro.
 Don't quote the badge in any financial planning.
 The actual numbers are what's in the table above.

 Unlimited chatbots starts at Hobby.
-The free tier restricts you to one chatbot.
+The no-card preview restricts you to one chatbot.
 Once you're on any paid plan, the bot count is unlimited.
 This is a meaningful upgrade if you're managing multiple products or distinct support surfaces.

 This is where most first-time Chatbase buyers get surprised.